ilianayor/web-scraper/README.md

 # web-scraping

-Basic Web Scraper to obtain public information from Wikipedia for the largest companies in Europe by revenue and export it to a CSV file.
+A simple Python web scraper that extracts public information about the largest companies in Europe by revenue from Wikipedia and exports the data to a CSV file for easy analysis.